microPaul/The-DB-uno/README.md

 ## Other Considerations

 OK, we've gone that far, but what else might be considering for a DB-uno board?
 These proposed changes and enhancements are just that, proposed.
-Nothing is required, but all are worth some consideration.
+Nothing is required, but all are worth of some consideration.

 ### UPDI vs The Serial Port - Programming and Debugging